ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/act1_sc2.md

-Questions about the events surrounding Harry Endring's death, link with a probable supernatural act and the Daddy Voodoo solution to get information.
+Questions about the events surrounding Harry Endring's death, link with a probable supernatural act and the Baron Hobo solution to get information.
 {: .synopsis}

-The PCs will certainly take refuge in a coffee shop in order to discuss what they've just been witness to.
+The PCs will certainly take refuge in a coffee shop called _The endless corner_ in order to discuss what they've just been witness to.
 They will hopefully try to recollect what has been happening since Sonntag was brought into the police station.
 Of course, the only person that might be linked with the events is Baron Hobo.
 Experienced GMs are encouraged to let their players wander around a bit, and maybe throw an occult event or two if they get